Best Open Source AI Gateway in 2026

 Rule of thumb

-- If AI traffic is your primary use case → pick an AI‑native gateway.
+- AI traffic is your primary use case → pick an AI‑native gateway.

-- If AI is only ~10 % of your API traffic → extend your existing API gateway.
+- AI accounts for only ~10 % of your API traffic → extend your existing API gateway.

 Quick Start: Bifrost